zeek/zeek-docs/doc/scripts/base/frameworks/cluster/pools.zeek.rst

          The maximum number of nodes that may belong to the pool.
-         If not set, then all available nodes will be added to the pool, else the cluster framework will automatically limit the pool membership according to the threshhold.
+         If not set, then all available nodes will be added to the pool, else the cluster framework will automatically limit the pool membership according to the threshold.

       exclusive: :zeek:type:`bool` :zeek:attr:`&default` = ``F`` :zeek:attr:`&optional`
          Whether the pool requires exclusive access to nodes.
 If true,